They say that breakfast is the most important meal of the day, and it’s said for a good reason.

 There’s a reason that spinach is known as brain food.
 It’s also known to be one of the vegetables with higher levels of protein.
 It’s packed full of B vitamin folate, which can help improve short-term memory.
 It also contains amino acids that are critical to parts of the brain responsible for learning and problem-solving.

-Known as diet food, and popular with dieters and even fitness fanatics for a good reason.
+Known as a diet food, and popular with dieters and even fitness fanatics for a good reason.
 Grapefruit is known to reduce appetite and has high levels of Vitamin C. All essential for our bodies.
 Grapefruits are also known to help increase your energy levels and boost mental stimulation, making it a great choice for breakfast foods.

 These are the worst kind of breakfast foods: